SuB1X-Coin/proposals/README.md

 ## Rupaya Governance and Proposals

-The Rupaya Community Governance will allow anyone with a Rupaya wallet to submit project proposals for integrations, promoting, new exchanges, marketing, dev, etc and get the requested RUPX coins if MasterNode owners support it with **Yes** votes.
+The SUB1X community governance program will allow anyone with the updated version of the wallet to submit project proposals for integration, promotion, new exchange listings, marketing, development, etc and get the requested SUB1X coins if MasterNode owners support it with **Yes** votes.

-Rupaya aims to have a proposals platform and process that is:
+SUB1X aims to have a proposals platform that is:

 * Open and inclusive
 * Simple and user-friendly